Catching Our Collective Breath

 Course Materials: Course materials will be available on the course website page prior to each course session.

-Tuition includes a private room, nine meals, snacks and refreshments, daily yoga, and all group activities.
+Tuition includes a private room, eight meals, snacks and refreshments, daily yoga, and all group activities.

 All prices are listed in US dollars.